If you haven’t heard already,

-Effective October of 2016, DEA will have made the possession and consumption of the plant and/or any of its constitutive compounds a crime on par with the manufaction and distribution of life-ruining chemicals, like heroin and methamphetamine.
+Effective October of 2016, DEA will have made the possession and consumption of the plant and/or any of its constitutive compounds a crime on par with the manufaction and distribution of life-ruining chemicals, like heroin, marijuana and methamphetamine.
 This decision will ignore the research published in the Journal of the American Osteopathic Association, indicating the potential for analgesic application.

 This decision will fly in the face of thousands of individuals who in Kratom have found solace from their chronic pain and/or opioid addiction.
 This decision will effectively prohibit individuals from the benefits of Mitragyna speciosa, forcing them to seek out drugs with much higher abuse potentials and a wider array of negative side effects.

 But, aside from a desperate last grab for power by the people and entities propping up the War On Drugs, what are the circumstances that allowed this surprising action by DEA?
 And, what are the alternatives which DEA and public health agencies, like the Department of Health and Human Services, will propose in the absence of Kratom?

 According to DEA sources, between 2014 and 2016, 15 people died with kratom’s psychoactive alkaloids in their bloodsteam.
 Two of these deaths received coverage in the national media: Ian Mautner of Delray Beach, Florida and Guy Garcia of Denver, Colorado.
 In both cases, national media reports fixated on the role(s) kratom played in their passings.
 Without focusing too much on the individuals and their deaths, it is necessary we briefly examine the circumstance.